FranckPachot/jsonbench/README.md

 ## example

 `runme.sh` contains an example
-- bench1: with uuidv4
+- bench1: with uuidv4 for the primary key
-- bench2: with uuidv7
+- bench2: with uuidv7 for the primary key

+Below are the result for inserting 1000 documents (10 attributes of 1000 characters) from 8 threads.
+This doesn't saturate the database because the clients are busy generating the documents and sending them to the database server.
+The advantage of using the same client code is to get the same thoughput when running on both databases, so that we can analyze the ressources used by those databases.
+Because the PostgreSQL defaults are not optimal, it was set with a memory allocation similar to the MongoDB instance, and similar checkpoint frequency: `shared_buffers=4GB -c max_wal_size=2GB --checkpoint_completion_target=0.9`.
+MongoDB writes with checksums to be able to detect storage failures, it is not the default in PostgreSQL but must be set when when we care about data, so it was set for this benchmark.
+MongoDB compresses the WAL with snappy but no compression was set for PostgreSQL as it would increase the memory usage which is already higher.

+Here are some results and quick analysis.

 The thoughput is similar.
-This is not what I am testing with this workload that is bound by the small number of clients.
+This is expected for a workload that is bound by the small number of clients.

 For example, MongoDB [mongodb.out](./bench1/mongodb.out):
 ```